lemniskett/android-kernel-actions/README.md

 ## Getting the build

-This action will outputs a variable named `outfile`, so you can get the path of the zip file with:
+This action will outputs a variable named `outfile`, so you can get the path of the final file with:
 ```
 ${{ steps.<step id>.outputs.outfile }}
 ```

-Then you can use other action to actually release the file, for example, with [`ncipollo/release-action@v1`](https://github.com/ncipollo/release-action):
+Then you can use other action to actually get the file, for example, with [`ncipollo/release-action`](https://github.com/ncipollo/release-action):

 ```yml
 - name: Release build